tohojo/bufferbloat-net/content/codel/wiki/Cake.md

     cd sch_cake
     make; sudo make install

-FIXME: How do you install kernel headers on various linuxes?

-NOTE: I did not take the time to get the linux version checks exactly correct, but did manage to get it to compile on linux 3.13 and linux 3.18 without error, on x86\_64, in the current git tree.

 To use it properly, you will also need to build and install the iproute with cake support: